Insert mode

 • Ctrl+q alias for Ctrl+v, helps if it is mapped to do something else

-info You'll see a practical usage of this command in Macro chapter.
+info You'll see a practical usage of this command in the Macro chapter.
 You can also specify the character using decimal, octal or hexadecimal formats.
 See :h 24.8 for more details.

 Insert digraphs